Subject Leader: Mrs C. Edwards

 The Spring Term saw many year groups enjoying participating in Outdoor and Adventurous activities in the cold, windy weather.
 In addition, Year 2 further developed their fundamental movement skills while learning basic cricket skills with Cricket Coach Joe.
 Year 4 worked on their agility, strength, balance and flexibility in Judo sessions, while Year 5 improved their balance and co-ordination in their Tai-Chi and Martial Arts lessons.
 3W impressed their teachers in the swimming pool and Year 6 showed discipline and perseverance in their archery sessions.

-We had lots of fun being active last year - below are just a few photographs of some of the activities we enjoyed.
+Here are just a few photographs of some of the activities we enjoyed in 2018-2019.